Visier Monthly Resignation Report

-Resignation rates are curated from Visier Community Data which contains 15+ million employee records.
+Resignation rates are curated from Visier Community Data.
+Our database contains 17.6 million employee records from more than 5,000 companies.
 The companies included in our analyses represent a wide range of industries, including Healthcare, Technology, Financial Services and Insurance, Energy, and Manufacturing.
 Weighted averages account for different headcounts per each organization.

 Explore 500 Visier People Benchmarks for free